About Housing at CUA

 Once the enrollment deposit has been received and processed, new students can access the housing application by logging onto Cardinal Station using their Username and Password and navigating to Student Self-Service > MyHousing > ApplyOnline.
 New students should have received their Cardinal Station login information in the mail.
 If you have misplaced your Username and Password, please call the CUA Computer Help Desk at (202) 319-4357 for assistance.

 Please note assignments are prioritized based on the date the housing application was received.
-In addition, mutual roommate requests are considered to take priority over building and room type preferences.
+In addition, when making assignments requests will be considered according to the following priority: mutual roommate requests, theme community preferences, then building and room type preferences.
 Fall assignments for new freshmen are typically mailed in late July and should be available online in MyHousing by July 1st.

 New Transfer Students

 New Transfers can apply for housing using ApplyOnline.
 A Guide to Applying Online can assist you with this process.
 The housing application deadline for New Transfers is August 1st.
 Housing Services is unable to guarantee on-campus housing to transfer students who submit housing applications after this date.Once the enrollment deposit has been received and processed, new transfers can access the housing application by logging onto Cardinal Station using your Username and Password and navigating to Student Self-Service > MyHousing > ApplyOnline.
 New students should have received their Cardinal Station login information in the mail.
 If you have misplaced your Username and Password, you can call the CUA Computer Help Desk at (202) 319-4357 for assistance.
 Fall assignments and notifications to New Transfers are made on a rolling basis.